FDA expected to announce new warning on Johnson & Johnson vaccine related to rare autoimmune disorder

 Johnson & Johnson and the FDA declined to comment.

-The warning will be the latest blow to a vaccine that had been widely anticipated for its ease of use — it requires only a single dose, which makes it especially helpful in immunizing harder-to-reach populations and regions.
-But the vaccine has been plagued by problems.
+Reports of Guillain-Barré are rare, the CDC said, “but do likely indicate a small possible risk of this side effect following” the Johnson & Johnson vaccine.
+Reports of the syndrome were made to an early-warning safety system run by CDC and FDA, the Vaccine Adverse Events Reporting System.
+It collects information about possible side effects or health problems after vaccination.
+The system looks for unusual or unexpected patterns that require a closer look.
+Anyone can report a reaction or injury.

-In April, federal officials paused use of the vaccine after it was linked to another rare side effect — severe blood clots.
-That pause was lifted within days after an extensive safety review by the FDA and CDC, and a warning was added to the Johnson & Johnson label.
+In April, federal officials paused use of the Johnson & Johnson vaccine after it was linked to another rare side effect — severe blood clots.
+That pause was lifted within days after an extensive safety review by the FDA and CDC, and a warning was added to the vaccine’s label.

 The vaccine also has been hobbled by production problems at Johnson & Johnson’s subcontractor, Emergent BioSolutions, the only U.S. manufacturer of the vaccine.
 The Baltimore plant was shut down in April after federal officials discovered millions of doses had been contaminated with Astra Zeneca vaccine, which was also being made there.

-Johnson & Johnson has had to throw away the equivalent of about 75 million doses of the vaccine.
+Johnson & Johnson has had to throw away the equivalent of about 75 million doses of the vaccine because of the problems at the Baltimore plant.
 About 40 million doses have been released for use.
 In response to the contamination, the Biden administration removed AstraZeneca manufacturing from the plant and put Johnson & Johnson in direct control of vaccine production there.
 But Emergent has not received authorization from the FDA to resume manufacturing the Johnson & Johnson product.

 Other vaccines also have been associated with rare adverse events.
 The FDA in late June decided to add a warning to the Pfizer and Moderna coronavirus vaccines about mild, extremely unusual cases of myocarditis — heart inflammation — in some young adults and teens after vaccination.
 Federal health officials said there was “a likely association,” and that the problem appears most likely to occur in young men after they receive two doses of the vaccine.